trane-project/trane/README.md

 [![docs.rs](https://img.shields.io/docsrs/trane)](https://docs.rs/trane)
 [![Stars](https://img.shields.io/github/stars/trane-project/trane?style=social)](https://github.com/trane-project/trane/stargazers)

-Trane is an automated learning system for the acquisition of complex and highly hierarchical skills.
+Trane is an automated practice system for the acquisition of complex and highly hierarchical skills.
 It is based on the principles of spaced repetition, mastery learning, and chunking.

 Given a set of exercises which have been bundled into lessons and further bundled in courses, as